stamats/MKdescr/README.md

 [![cran checks](https://cranchecks.info/badges/summary/MKdescr)](https://cran.r-project.org/web/checks/check_results_MKdescr.html)

 ## Description
-Functions for descriptive statistics that are not available in standard R packages such as standardized interquartile range (IQR), Huber-type skipped mean, robust coefficient of variation (CV), robust signal to noise ratio (SNR), as well as functions that support graphical visualization such as boxplots
+Functions that are not available in standard R packages such as standardized interquartile range (IQR), Huber-type skipped mean, robust coefficient of variation (CV), robust signal to noise ratio (SNR), as well as functions that support graphical visualization such as boxplots